 Mathura court restores suit demanding removal of Shahi Idgah mosque

-The plaintiffs claim that the Shahi Idgah mosque was built over the birthplace of the deity Krishna.
+The mosque was built over the birthplace of the deity Krishna, the plaintiffs claim.

 A court in Uttar Pradesh’s Mathura on Thursday said that a group of plaintiffs had the right to file a lawsuit seeking the removal of the Shahi Idgah mosque, Bar and Bench reported.